nomenarkt/lamina/README.md

 - Do not commit `.env` files — these are excluded by `.gitignore`
 - Tokens use `HMAC` signing (default).
 Rotate keys regularly.
+- Admin account seeded via migrations, **credentials should be rotated post-deploy**

 ---